DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 # Fragmentation

 [As I wrote before][fragmentation], developers in the Apple ecosystem face a different kind of fragmentation.
 We're forced to adopt breaking changes every year, or 'die' in the process.
 Apple forces us to start using new features of the OS, and has a policy of deprecating APIs a lot faster than we like.
+Instead of supporting a lot of older devices and operating systems, we face many breaking changes every year.

 A mobile engineering team should embrace change, knowing they'll need to assign some engineering resources to keep up with code changes required to support new and old OS versions.
 Otherwise the code will rot faster than expected.
 (Anybody heard about complete rewrite of a feature just written a year ago?).

-I'm going to share with you best practices I learned to keep up with OS upgrades in an iOS project.
+I'm going to share with you what in my opinion are best practices to keep up with OS upgrades with minimum effort involved.

 # Transitioning iOS versions gracefully